Food. According to The Chalet Company

 Here’s a gallery of canapés, starters, mains, desserts & treats – all prepared in our ski chalets last season.

-It’s tough to define a policy on alcohol that works for all the different personalities that stay with The Chalet Company.
-Restricting each person to half a bottle of wine per night seems frugal but, on the other hand, giving you the keys to the cellar may appeal to some but could be frowned upon by others.
-And so, after welcome drinks with bubbly on the first night, we ensure that beer & wine are free-flowing between when you arrive back from skiing in the late afternoon until the end of dinner.
+Everybody has a different approach to drinking on a ski holiday; hence The Chalet Company’s alcohol policy has been difficult to define.
+Restricting each person to half a bottle of wine per night seems frugal, on the other hand, giving guests the keys to the cellar could drink us dry!
+And so, with the addition of welcome drinks and bubbly on the first night, we ensure that beer and wine are free-flowing from the minute you kick off your ski boots in the late afternoon, up until the end of dinner.

 - Belstar Prosecco